Doto xangada

 Doto xangada is a species of sea slug, a nudibranch, a marine gastropod mollusc in the family Dotidae.

 Distribution

 This species was first described from four specimens collected at Caleta James, Santiago, Galapagos Islands.

 Description

 This nudibranch is white with pink purple to reddish brown digestive gland showing through the skin.
 The cerata have large globular tubercles which are white.

+Ecology

-EcologyDoto xangada was found associated with small thecate hydroids at low water mark.
+Doto xangada was found associated with small thecate hydroids at low water mark.